 • Empty sella syndrome (ie, little or no pituitary tissue visible within the sella turcica on imaging) is sometimes reported as a "cause" of hypopituitarism (eg, with increased intracranial pressure), but it may be instead a consequence of pituitary damage, or it may be incidental without disrupted pituitary function.

-• Approximately 15% to 20% of traumatic brain injury patients develop chronic hypopituitarism, which is a major cause of treatable morbidity among survivors.
+• Approximately 15% to 20% of patients with traumatic brain injury develop chronic hypopituitarism, which is a major cause of treatable morbidity among survivors.

 The anterior pituitary and hypothalamus form a functional unit with each anterior pituitary hormone under direct control by hypothalamic centers.